PiotrekWojtowicz/PiotrekWojtowicz/README.md

 # 👋 &nbsp;Hi there
-Hey there, I'm Peter and I'm an aspiring software developer.
+Hey there, I'm Peter and I'm a studnt and a prompt engineer.
 Interested in everything thats too complicated for me.
 I love linux everything around and inside of it.
 For more check out my socials as well as [website](https://piotrekwojtowicz.github.io).

 Go ahead and become one of my
 [![GitHub followers](https://img.shields.io/github/followers/PiotrekWojtowicz?color=%23ddd&logo=GitHub&style=for-the-badge)](https://github.com/PiotrekWojtowicz) &nbsp;